NicBritz/Starcraft-Creations/README.md

 **Navigation Bar**
 I have made it so that the navigation bar will stay on top, no matter where you scroll to on the page, this allows for easy navigation at any time.
 The navigation bar will also collapse to reduce the clutter on smaller screen sizes.
 I have centered the text when this menu is collapsed.
 I think this looks very neat.

+**About section**
+When I created the 'About Us' section, I made use of Bootstrap's card component.
+This helped to structure the content neatly and in an organized way.I also decided to add some customer comments to this section, should give a feel for the type of company Starcraft Creations are.

 <div align="center">

 [Top](#Contents)
 </div>

 <!-- wireframes -->